The Cornell NanoScale Science & Technology Facility (CNF)

 The CNF has 20 furnace tubes for growing silicon oxide and depositing polysilicon, silicon nitride, and silicon oxide, as well as supporting processes for microelectromechanical systems and cleaning wafers before deposition.

 The Oxford Cobra Inductively Coupled Plasma (ICP) Etcher is configured for state of the art nanoscale etching.
-The system includes a wide range temperature electrode (-150° to 400° Celsius), which enhances the spectrum of materials that can be etched with volatile chemistries.
+The system includes a wide range temperature electrode (-150° to 400°C), which enhances the spectrum of materials that can be etched with volatile chemistries.
 The etcher is equipped to use nine gas chemistries: hydrogen bromide, chlorine, boron trichloride, sulfur hexafluoride, oxygen, hydrogen, argon, and methanol.
 This system expands CNF’s etching capabilities significantly, offering advanced silicon photonics, magnetic based materials, cryogenic silicon etch, single crystal and nanocrystalline diamond, and silicon carbide.
 The etcher allows for highly uniform etching over a 200mm-sized area, and it is equipped with an optical emission spectroscopy, which allows researchers to monitor chamber conditions and the end product.

 Read about it in the news.